Last Updated on October 29, 2022 by Jim Ferri

 Chinatown, New York

-While in several cities Chinatowns exist more or less for the benefit of tourists, in New York you get the real thing.
+While in several cities in America Chinatowns exist more or less for the benefit of tourists, in New York you get the real thing.
 Today it continues to be a living, thriving neighborhood on the lower east side of Manhattan where the Chinese way of life and culture still flourishes.
 Here you’ll find an ethnic enclave of about 100,000 people with their own newspapers and shops, as well as an incredible number of restaurants, temples and galleries.

 Like the rest of the city, New York’s Chinatown is densely populated and can be a bit overwhelming for the traveler.
 And since it’s an old part of New York City, it may appear a little seedy to some out-of-towners.
 But overall it’s as safe as any other part of the city and is as popular with New Yorkers as it is with tourists.